djkeyes/testtesttest/README.md

 ## Setting up this repo in Eclipse

-This was written for eclipse Indigo on ubuntu, but it should be similar for any setup.
+This was written for eclipse Indigo on ubuntu linux, but it should be similar for any setup.

 First, make sure you have the eGit plugin for eclipse.
 It's the momst popular git eclipse plugin.
 You probably already have it.